davidgiven/cpm65/README.md

 ### Commodore 64 notes

-  - load and run the `CPM` program to start.
+  - Load and run the `CPM` program to start.

-  - it's excruciatingly slow as it uses normal 1541 disk accesses at 300 bytes per second.
+  - It's excruciatingly slow as it uses normal 1541 disk accesses at 300 bytes per second.
 Everything works, but you won't enjoy it.
 At some point I want to add a fastloader.

-  - the disk image produced is a hybrid of a CP/M file system and a CBMDOS file system, which can be accessed as either.
+  - The disk image produced is a hybrid of a CP/M file system and a CBMDOS file system, which can be accessed as either.
 The disk structures used by the other file system are hidden.
 You get about 170kB on a normal disk.

-  - disk accesses are done using direct block access, so it _won't_ work on anything other than a 1541.
+  - Disk accesses are done using direct block access, so it _won't_ work on anything other than a 1541.
 Sorry.

+### Commodore PET notes

+  - You need a PET 4032 (no other model) and, probably, a 4040 disk drive.
+The disk image is for a 35-track SSSD system (I made it with cc1541).
+You could probably adapt things to work on other disk systems or other systems easily; the top end PET floppy drives could store a megabyte on a disk and would go nicely with the 8032's 80-column display.

+  - This is set up for the Graphics Keyboard, which was a bad idea, but that's what my emulator was set up for.
+If you actually want to do anything with it, ask me and I'll do a Business Keyboard keymap.
+(Or I could emulate the Business Keyboard on the Graphics Keyboard.)

+  - It's faster than the Comodore 64 version, but still not brilliant --- but you can run the assembler in real time without having to worry about retirement.

+  - It supports drive 0: only.

+  - This port runs completely bare-metal and does not use any ROM routines.

 ### Commander X16 notes

-  - to use, place the contents of the `x16.zip` file on the X16's SD card.
+  - To use, place the contents of the `x16.zip` file on the X16's SD card.
 Load and run the `CPM` program to start.

-  - the CP/M filesystem is stored in a big file called CPMFS.
+  - The CP/M filesystem is stored in a big file called CPMFS.
 It needs support for the Position command in order to seek within the file. `x16emu` currently doesn't support this in its host filesystem, so you'll need to use an actual SD card image.
 (I have a [pull request